Safety Tips For Roof Restoration

 What will a new roof cost?

 A new entire roof costs anywhere from $10,000 to $20,000, depending on the size of the house and the type of roof you select.
 However, if you’re planning to replace your current roof, you should expect to pay around $15,000–$25,000.
-This includes everything from labor to materials.
 Also, since roofs last 10 or more years, you could save money by replacing your roof now rather than waiting until later.
+If you need only small tile or gutter repairs this can start from as little as $500.